jshafer817/PoolmonViz/README.md

 * 5 top tags that have the highest peak usage
 * 5 top tags that have the highest average usage
 * 5 top tags that show the biggest percentage increase
+* 5 top tags that show the biggest absolute increase

 *visualize.py* has several options that allow it to plot either the total size per tag, or the number of allocations per tag, and is controlled by the *-t/--type* command line option.